 Shopping in Athens

-For expats who love to shop, there are all kinds of shops in the centre of Athens, as well as some gorgeous boutiques in the Kolonaki area.
+For expats who love to shop, there are plenty of malls in the centre of Athens, as well as some gorgeous boutiques in the Kolonaki area.
 For those who prefer large malls and outdoor shopping centres, there is Mall Athens, Golden Hall and Avenue Mall, all within minutes of each other in Marousi.
-Also, Athens' biggest flea market in Monastiraki is always worth a visit.
+Also, Athens' massive flea market in Monastiraki is always worth a visit.

 Nightlife in Athens